PapersOfMathieuNls/phd-thesis/04_bumper.md

 ### BUMPER Metadata\label{sub:BUMPER Metadata}

 Figure \ref{fig:bumper-metamodel}  shows the core BUMPER metamodel, which captures the common data elements used by most existing bug tracking and control version systems.
 An issue (task) is characterized by a date, a title, a description, and a fixing time.
+The cardinality between issues and project (i.e `0..*`) represent the fact that issues can be filled in without knowing which subproject(s) is (are) impacted.

 \begin{figure*}
   \centering